 A drop ceiling is like the ceilings you see in many offices or schools, where the visible ceiling surface is made of acoustic tiles that hang below the structural ceiling in a suspended grid.

-Drop ceilings naturally reduce the height of your room, are generally less attractive than the ceiling they’re replacing, and cost a fair amount of money, so this option may not be suitable for many domestic applications.
+However, drop ceilings naturally reduce the height of your room, are generally less attractive than the ceiling they’re replacing, and cost a fair amount of money, so this option may not be suitable for many domestic applications.

-Soundproof The Floor Above You
+Soundproof the Floor Above You

 Clearly, this isn’t an option if you don’t own the floor upstairs!
 However, if you do, one of the best and easiest ways to reduce upstairs noise is to stop it from transmitting in the first place.